genebean/genebean-zabbixagent/README.md

 was reused and no written licence was contained in the repository I have chosen not to reuse the MIT license that was referenced in the original metadata.json file.

-This module has been released independant of the origial after reviewing the original author's GitHub issue tracker.
-Specificaly, it appeared that they had not been responding to issues or pull requests for at least six months and some had sat for nearly two years.
+This module has been released independant of the original after reviewing the original author's GitHub issue tracker.
+Specifically, it appeared that they had not been responding to issues or pull requests for at least six months and some had sat for nearly two years.
 This response timeframe and my needs didn't line up so here we are.